 - “Political will,” she stated, “is about what you will go to the wall for”—for example, questioning disparities in how students of color are disciplined compared to their white peers or why ELL students are assigned to special education classes because of their lack of English language proficiency.
 She challenged the crowd to ask themselves, “Which of my students will not go to college?,” stressing that “it’s our job as educators to make sure each and every child is prepared for college so that they can make the choice.”

 Education Northwest has been partnering local and state education agencies to strengthen reform efforts in the Northwest and beyond for nearly 50 years.
-Learn about our school improvement services and read some of our resources on the topic.
+Learn about our school improvement services.